endlessloop/TFlickrPhotoGallery/README.md

 6. The photo can also be shared by selecting the share button.

-For more information on Tumblr Apis, visit - http://www.flickr.com/services/api/
+For more information on Flickr Apis, visit - http://www.flickr.com/services/api/

 Photo Gallery is an FGallery-iPhone project.
 Please visit project on https://github.com/gdavis/FGallery-iPhone for more information.
 I have added the share feature to this project to allow sharing of photos.